-At the same time, the assessment of current enabling environment necessary for developing collective actions or energy communities is conducted which serves as the first gap analysis of the respective areas where project partner countries need to make improvements.
-For this purpose, overview of the situation in the project countries for the different areas is conducted.
+At the same time, the assessment of up to date enabling environment necessary for developing collective actions or energy communities is conducted which serves as the gap analysis of the respective areas where project partner countries still need to make improvements by the end of the project.
+For this purpose, overview of the situation in the project countries for the different areas is conducted for the period of second half of the project.
 It defines current stage of the specific areas in regard to enable establishment or promotion of existing collective actions and/or energy communities.
 For the purpose of overview, following indicators were applied: